chxadr/edgeai-orangepi/README.md

     r[0].save(f"result{i}.jpg")
 ```

-You need to have a quantified model and images to run the prediction on.
+You need to have a quantized model and images to run the prediction on.